-One of the key Consumer Duty developments that will benefit existing members is the monitoring of key stages in the member journey, with corresponding Service Level Agreements being monitored and reported at operational and Board level to develop service improvements.
+One of the key Consumer Duty developments benefitting existing members is the monitoring of key stages in the member journey, with corresponding Service Level Agreements being monitored and reported at operational and Board level to develop service improvements.
+Members are also asked to complete questionnaires so the Society can assess service delivery.

 During the year the number of total memberships reduced.
 This was due primarily to a decrease in Holloway memberships, as members reached retirement or no longer had a need for the plan.
 The challenge the Society faces is to offset the declining Holloway membership, through the new markets and associated non-Holloway product sales.

-Sickness benefit paid during the year increased, 97.96% of all claims were paid in 2023, which remained very high.
+Sickness benefit paid during the year increased, 99.25% of all claims were paid in 2024, which remained very high.
 This once again has illustrated the true value of the Society's income protection insurance.
-The reasons for the non-payment of claims during the year were due to members either experiencing no loss of income or being linked to exclusions under their personal terms.
+The reason for the non-payment of claims during the year were due to members experiencing no loss of income.